 ECONOMIC DEVELOPMENT TEAM

-Behind the Scenes: What We Do

 The Economic Development Division serves as a partner to the business community.
 Operating through the County Manager's Office, Economic Development staff strive to foster Seminole County's economic health and vitality through proactive retention and expansion programs.

-Lights, Camera, Action!
-What We Did in 2014

 In 2014, the Business Development Division: